androportal/installer/README.rst

    Note that you have to mention same ``data-directory/`` and ``myfile`` in destination path.
    That's it, save this file and copy it to ``/srv/ftp/aakash/clicker/data/`` ::

         cp path /srv/ftp/aakash/clicker/data/

-    At this point your ``/srv/ftp/aakash/clicker/data/`` directory contains 2 files (myfile, path) and one directory (data-directory/).
+   At this point your ``/srv/ftp/aakash/clicker/data/`` directory contains 2 files (myfile, path) and one directory (data-directory/)

 #.
-Everytime you change your data file or directory you should also reflect it
+Everytime you change your data file or directory you should also reflect it  in ``path`` file
-    in ``path`` file.

 As ``path`` file is a ``csv`` file (comma separated file), so please do not add any